lzilber/docker/README.md

 # docker

+## This is not the container you are looking for

+All the containers have been created for a very specific purpose (screenshots).
+They embed a sample project to be analysed, which is probably something you do not need.
+The Official SonarQube docker is more likely the docker container you need.

 ## sonar-1.5

 This image is intended for simple screenshots and testing of SonarQube legacy version 1.5.1 (released Jan.
 9 2009).